DorottyaVarju/weather-app/README.md

 #### Additional notes

 - if a React app is created with Vite, environment variable names must start with `VITE_`
+- `useRef` keeps track of DOM elements or variables, without causing the re-rendering of the component
+        - the current property is used to store the current value, and even if the current value changes, it will not re-render the component, which always happens in the case of state management
 - in the earlier version of the app, the city.list.json.gz file was downloaded from from: https://bulk.openweathermap.org/sample/ --> after extraction, the file contains data with a reduced set of information, just city ids and names, which can be processed using the following `Node.js` code:
     ```javascript
     const fs = require('fs');